devanshithakar12/Azure-Vision-vs-GCP-Vision/README.md

 ### HACK #3 Object Detection

 In this hack, we will explore how to create your own custom models in the Vertex AI portal.
-We will train a simple object detection model to determine between a Buffalo and a Zebra.
+We will train a simple object detection model to detect a buffalo versus a zebra.

 Steps
+* Naviagate to Cloud Storage using the search bar at the top of the console.
+Click on +Create.
+Upload the folder that contains all the training images.
+* Prepare your data.
+We will need to create a CSV/JSONL file containing the annotations for the training data.
+See the resources linked below for more information.
+* If needed, label a couple of the images with the labelling tool.
+* Navigate to Vertex AI from the left drop down.
+* Datasets -> Create -> Image object detection -> Select image files from Cloud Storage -> Select the annotations file.
+* Training -> Create
+* Deploy and Use -> Create
-*
+* Test with the endpoint